axibase/arduino/dataTransmission/README.md

 ![dht11](https://github.com/axibase/arduino/blob/master/dataTransmission/images/dht11.png)

-In sketch, be sure to specify the right data pin (2 by default):
+In the sketch, be sure to specify the right data pin (2 by default):
 ```
 //#define DHTPIN 2
 ```